Quiz 5 Information

 You may not communicate with anyone during the quiz.
 You must not discuss the quiz with classmates until the entire quiz window is closed.
 Any discussion creates an unfair advantage to students who take the quiz a later time.

-We reserve the right to conduct a separate one-on-one oral examination with any student to verify the student’s understanding of the material.
+The instructor reserves the right to conduct a separate one-on-one oral examination with any student to verify the student’s understanding of the material.

 Material covered

+The quiz will focus on the material that we have discussed in class during Week 5, modules 9 and 10.
 You must be familiar with concepts that were introduced in the pre-class videos, in-class discussion, or on the problem sets that were not covered in the videos or readings.
+These topics include:

 Preparing for the quiz